Why Do We Eat Turkey on Thanksgiving?

 The air is chilled, the leaves have changed, and winter is right around the corner.
 All of this means it’s that time of year to gather around the table and gorge ourselves on ceremonious feasts for one of the most favored holidays, Thanksgiving.
 But have you ever stopped to question why we eat what we eat?

-The beautiful Michael Jordan’s The Steak House, located in the upper deck of Grand Central Terminal, recently hosted a special event, featuring a lecture by culinary historian Dr. Beth Forrest, of The Culinary Institute Of America.
+The beautiful Michael Jordan’s The Steak House (Update: restaurant is temorarily closed for repairs until further notice), located in the upper deck of Grand Central Terminal, recently hosted a special event, featuring a lecture by culinary historian Dr. Beth Forrest, of The Culinary Institute Of America.

 After a brief introduction, Dr. Forrest ran through the history of Thanksgiving and how it has changed over time.
 Although we celebrate on a yearly basis, it was originally only celebrated to commemorate perceived miracles or prosperous harvests.
 Considering early settlers resided on the East Coast, shellfish such as mussels, oyster, and clams were served.
 Cranberries, being native to North America, replaced fruit jams that were traditionally served with meats such as mutton.
 Turkey was considered a symbol of prosperity, as was pumpkin due to its high yield with minimal effort.